 The two-storey block of buildings, which houses the courtrooms, Judges' Chambers and administrative offices, encloses a courtyard from which rises the Supreme Court Library with its central tower and dome.
 The outer dome, one hundred and forty feet from the ground, is forty feet above the internal dome.
-In the days before multi-storied buildings, it must have been intended that the external dome should dominate the skyline from a distance, standing high above the surrounding buildings.
+In the days before multi-storey buildings, it must have been intended that the external dome should dominate the skyline from a distance, standing high above the surrounding buildings.

 Entrance to the Library from the Courts is by a constricted porch into a low foyer, which leads in turn into a circular space three stories high.
 Surrounding this central area on three sides are book stacks, reading alcoves and offices on two levels.
 There are no book stacks in the central area; there the only furniture is a decagonal walnut reading table surrounding an ornate brass Victorian gasolier, now electrically lit.